 The Oversight Committee is composed of five community members appointed to three-year terms by the Portland City Council; members may be re-appointed.
 Future appointments will be staggered to allow for overlap.
 Members are to be people with experience in community engagement, equity, finance, public works, auditing, business, construction, public contracting and/or budgeting.

 Members of the public are always welcome to attend Oversight Committee meetings.
+The next Oversight Committee meeting is September 16, 2020 online.
+Meeting notes and other documents are posted here.

 If you have questions, please contact Elizabeth Specht by email or at 503-823-5561.